-Ali Abdullatif Ahmida is a professor and founding chair of the Department of Political Science at the University of New England, USA.
+Ali Abdullatif Ahmida is a professor and founding chair of the Department of Political Science, College of Arts and Sciences, at the University of New England, USA.
 His speciality is political theory, comparative politics, and historical sociology.
-His scholarship focuses on power, agency and anti-colonial resistance in North Africa, especially modern Libya.
+His scholarship focuses on power, agency, and anti-colonial resistance in North Africa, especially modern Libya.

 "Ali Abdullatif Ahmida’s volume on the Libyan genocide is a masterpiece of oral history.
 This narrative recaptures the full texture of a great but little known atrocity.
 The prose and the poetry of folk memory as well as the crosscurrents of regional variation are gripping and unforgettable.
 A people’s suffering have been truly honoured here." — James C. Scott, Yale University

 "Based on oral, archival and published documentation, Ali Abdullatif Ahmida provides a damning condemnation of Italian colonialism in Libya and of the scholarship that so far has overlooked the scope and significance of the genocidal violence which enabled it.
 A genuine contribution to the literature on Libya, on colonialism and on studies of genocide." — Mahmood Mamdani, Columbia University